yuvalyitz/home/_teaching/2014-spring-teaching-1.md

 Students learn to design algorithms using generic paradigms for combinatorial problems and to analyze their **time complexity** formally.

-You can download the full course handout here:
+You can download the exercise handout here:
 [📄 Download Foundations of Algorithms and Complexity (PDF)](/files/EX00S.pdf)

 ---